Recognize8607/XiaohuLuVPDetection/README.md

   (in pixels).
 The default is to assume the image centre.
 - `focal_length`: The focal length of the camera (in pixels).
 The default is 1500.
+- `angle_tol`: Minimum angle tolerance (in radians) for detecting lines.
+Default is PI/3.
 - `seed`: An optional integer ID that specifies the seed for reproducibility as part of the algorithm uses RANSAC.
 Default is `None` so no seed is used.